quickapps/docs/en/developers/hooktags.rst

 **TIP:**

-A good practice is to have all your hooktags events defined in a independent classes, you could also add the `Hooktag` prefix to your class name keep things event more clean:
+A good practice is to have all your hooktags events defined in independent classes, you could also add the `Hooktag` prefix to your class name keep things event more clean:

 ::

-    - Blog/
+    |- Blog/
-     |-- src/
+       |- src/
-        |-- Event/
+          |- Event/
-           |-- ArticlesHooktag.php
+             |- ArticlesHooktag.php
-           |-- CommentsHooktag.php
+             |- CommentsHooktag.php

 Attributes
 ----------